thomas-lamiaux/rocq-prover.org/data/pages/code_of_conduct.md

 meta_description: The Code of Conduct that applies to official Rocq online spaces and physical events.
 ---

-The Rocq prover team and the user community are made up of a mixture of professionals and volunteers from all over the world.
+The Rocq Prover team and the user community are made up of a mixture of professionals and volunteers from all over the world.
 Diversity brings variety of perspectives that can be very valuable, but it can also lead to communication issues and unhappiness.
 Therefore, we have a few